Salem Gunpowder Raid: Legacy

 The town of Salem erected a monument to the event, which states: "In the Revolution, the first armed resistance to the Royal Authority was made at this bridge, 26 Feb.
 1775 by the people of Salem.
 The advance of 300 British Troops, led by Lt.
 Col. Leslie and sent by Gen. Gage to seize munitions of war, was here arrested."

-In 2002, the park along Bridge St. in Salem was slated to be named after the event.
+In 2006, the dog park along Bridge Street in Salem was named after the event.

+In 2025, semiquincentennial celebrations were held in Salem to honor the event.
+The Smithsonian published the article "Was This Little-Known Standoff Between British Soldiers and Colonists the Real Start of the American Revolution?" on February 26, 2025.
+Articles appeared in The Boston Globe and The Daily Hampshire Gazette.